golang/website/_content/blog/examples.md

 	func ExampleBar_Qux() // documents the Qux method of type Bar func Example()        // documents the package as a whole

-Following this convention, godoc displays the `ExampleReverse` example alongside the documentation for the `Reverse` function.
+Following this convention, godoc displays the `ExampleString` example alongside the documentation for the `String` function.

 Multiple examples can be provided for a given identifier by using a suffix beginning with an underscore followed by a lowercase letter.
-Each of these examples documents the `Reverse` function:
+Each of these examples documents the `String` function:

-	func ExampleReverse()
+	func ExampleString()
-	func ExampleReverse_second()
+	func ExampleString_second()
-	func ExampleReverse_third()
+	func ExampleString_third()

 ## Larger examples